VolkovIlia/academic-cv/content/ru/publication/volkov-synthesis-hexagonal-boron-2021/index.md

 doi: 10.1134/S1063785021020152

-abstract: 'Abstract: Continuous nanocrystalline coatings of hexagonal boron nitride (h-BN) with a thickness of ~1000-350 nm are prepared from highly concentrated aqueous solutions of lithium and sodium borates, which display good film-forming properties.
+abstract: 'Abstract: Continuous nanocrystalline coatings of hexagonal boron nitride (h-BN) with a thickness of ~1000‒350 nm are prepared from highly concentrated aqueous solutions of lithium and sodium borates, which display good film-forming properties.
-  The borate solutions were applied on silicon substrates by spin coating followed by drying in air and treatment in ammonia at a temperature of 1300$^∘$C. This method is deemed promising for creating protective coatings (e.g., for protecting carbon products from oxidation at elevated temperatures). o̧pyright 2021, Pleiades Publishing, Ltd.'
+  The borate solutions were applied on silicon substrates by spin coating followed by drying in air and treatment in ammonia at a temperature of 1300°C. This method is deemed promising for creating protective coatings (e.g., for protecting carbon products from oxidation at elevated temperatures). © 2021, Pleiades Publishing, Ltd.'

 # Summary.
 An optional shortened abstract.
 summary: ''

 tags:
+- boron nitride
 - borate solutions
-- boron nitride
 - h-BN coatings
 - h-BN coatings.